michalvankodev/michalvankodev-site/_pages/portfolio.md

     name: eSOLUTIONS s.r.o.
 projects:
   - description: >-
+      _**responzIO**_ is smart, easy to use monitoring and automation system.
+      The ultimate tool for various applications such as hydroponics, aquariums and gardens.

+      I worked on _responzIO_ as architect and full-stack developer.
+I've designed complete software solution for an already created platform and a series of sensors, sockets and other hardware.
+Designed solution consist of varios parts: Deployment, Microservices, Stateful core back-end application, progressive web application, auto-update over web...

+      This project is built with modern web technologies including: **CycleJS**, **Reactive Streams**, **D3**, **Jest**, **Webpack**.
+    displayed: true
+    image:
+      image_description: ' responzIO main controller'
+      source: /images/uploads/responzio.png
+    name: responzIO
+  - description: >-
       _Signal Hub_ is an end-to-end **Big Data analytics platform** for large enterprises.
 It accelerates the process of extracting insights and intelligence from large volumes of data, including data of different types